Type Ia supernovae, standardisable candles, and gravity: SN Ia Astrophysics

-To construct a model capable of capturing the effect of a time-dependent local strength of gravity on a SNIa light curve, we first identify a model that can reproduce a light curve for a given set of input parameters in Section \ref{ssec:LCM}, investigate how the light curve depends on each parameter in Section \ref{ssec:LCparams}, discuss a key component of the model that allows SNIe light curves to be standardisable in Section \ref{ssec:MNikappa}, and then determine how the values of those parameters depend on the value of $G$ in Section \ref{ssec:GdepLCM}.
+To construct a model capable of capturing the effect of a time-dependent local strength of gravity on a SN Ia light curve, we first identify a model that can reproduce a light curve for a given set of input parameters in Section \ref{ssec:LCM}, investigate how the light curve depends on each parameter in Section \ref{ssec:LCparams}, discuss a key component of the model that allows SNe Ia light curves to be standardisable in Section \ref{ssec:MNikappa}, and then determine how the values of those parameters depend on the value of $G$ in Section \ref{ssec:GdepLCM}.